- Nog geen product review- no product review (yet)

 Your performance

-Bucay pepper is a pepper berry from Ecuador, which is cultivated there according to ancient agricultural methods, without the use of pesticides or fertilizers.
+Bucay pepper is a pepperberry from Ecuador, which is grown there according to age-old agricultural methods, without the use of pesticides or fertilizers.

-The Bucay pepper is a small pepper in terms of production size.
+The Bucay pepper is a small pepper in terms of production volume.
 The berry, on the other hand, is medium in size - especially for a lampong type - thanks to the very fertile soil and sheltered growing conditions.
-It has a smokier aroma than other lampongs, with citrus notes, and it is also sharper.
-This lampong variety is called the talamanca.
+It has a smokier aroma than other lampong, with citrus notes, and it is also sharper.
+This lampong varietyvariety is called the talamanca.

 This pepper comes from Bucay, a town in the province of Guayas in Central Ecuador, at the foot of the Cordilleras.
 Black pepper (piper nigrum) is not native here, even introduced quite recently.

-Ecuador has more than 100,000 small and medium-sized farms that grow crops such as coffee, cocoa and bananas.
-The government stimulates the introduction of new crops, which gives small farmers in particular new perspectives.
+Ecuador has more than 100,000 small and medium-sized farms, which grow crops such as coffee, cocoa and bananas.
+The government encourages the introduction of new crops, which gives small farmers new perspectives.
 Black pepper is one of them, the subtropical, humid climate is ideally suited for it.
-The initiative to grow black pepper in Ecuador is good news for the rainforest, no felling is necessary, and for the income position of these farmers.
+The initiative to grow black pepper in Ecuador is good news for the rainforest, as there is no need to cut it down, and for the income position of these farmers.

-The pepper is grown on fairly small plots on the western mountain slopes of the Cordilleras, on the edge of the rainforest.
+The pepper is grown on relatively small plots, on the western mountain slopes of the Cordilleras, on the edge of the rainforest.
 The conditions under which the pepper is grown are reminiscent of those in Wayanad, where the (wild) Banasura grows, just like here, under the shelter of existing trees.

-Drying the pepper uses stone floors, as is the case when drying cocoa.
-The final drying takes place out of the sun into the wind ensuring that the natural smell and taste are preserved as much as possible.
-The granules are very light this unique specific drying process, they seem to be freeze-dried!
+When drying the pepper, stone floors are used, as is also the case when drying cocoa.
+The final drying takes place out of the sun in the wind, ensuring that the natural smell and taste are maximally preserved.
+The granules are very light in this unique specific drying process, they look like they are freeze-dried!
 Virtually wrinkle-free.
-The careful process results in a pepper with a distinct smoky smell.
-The taste palette also contains citrus (lemon) and mint.
+The careful process results in a pepper with a distinctly smoky aroma.
+The flavor palette also includes citrus (lemon) and mint.

-The smoky aroma of the Bucay pepper fits in seamlessly with the Ecuadorian cooking tradition.
-Ecuadorians love roasted dishes, such as cuy (roasted guinea pig) and hornado (slow-roasted pig on a spit), their vegetables, seeds and spices, even fruit.
+The smoky aroma of the Bucay pepper fits seamlessly with the Ecuadorian cooking tradition.
+Ecuadorians love roasted dishes, such as cuy (roasted guinea pig) and hornado (slow roasted pig on a spit), their vegetables, seeds and herbs, even fruits.

 Why don't we sell this pepper as organic?

-In order to be able to supply this sustainably grown pepper under the label organic, both the product itself and we, the packer/producer of the pepper, must be certified.
+In order to be able to supply this sustainably grown pepper under the organic label, both the product itself and we, the packer/producer of the pepper, must be certified.
 Neither of us are (yet).

-This black pepper combines excellently with roasted dishes, and with tropical fruit.
+This black pepper combines excellently with roasted dishes and tropical fruit.

-• 100% pepper berries from the Piper nigrum var lampong
+• 100% pepper berries of the Piper nigrum var lampong

 • origin: Ecuador, Bucay (Guayas)